🔍 공개 퀴즈 검색

 What is a trophic level?

-2. A position in a food chain based on feeding relationships ✓
+2. A feeding position in a food chain ✓

 Why are food chains rarely longer than 4-5 levels?

-2. Not enough energy remains to support higher levels ✓
+2. Not enough energy remains at higher levels ✓

 An omnivore is an organism that: